rremple/intervalidus/readme.md

 | 3/15  | Basic: 1/1 – 3/31; Premium: 4/1 – +∞   |
 | 6/28  | Basic: 1/1 – 3/31; Premium: 4/1 – 6/30 |

-Intervalidus provides composable data structures -- one-, two-, and three-dimensional, both mutable and immutable -- to address storage and management of data like this.
+Intervalidus provides composable data structures -- one-, two-, three-, and four-dimensional, both mutable and immutable -- to address storage and management of data like this.
 For more information, see the [full API documentation](https://rremple.github.io/intervalidus/latest/api/intervalidus)